kourawealthtech/cf-ensure-dns-record/README.md

-# Create DNS Record Action for GitHub
+# Create Cloudflare DNS Record Action for GitHub

-Creates a new CloudFlare DNS record.
+Creates new CloudFlare DNS record.
+Updates the record if it already exists.

 ## Usage via Github Actions